nearform/nscale-docs/setup-guides/osx-setup-guide.md

 ## Github

-nscale uses both and git and Github extensively, in order for commands like `nscale system clone` to work.
+nscale uses both and git and Github extensively, in order for commands like `nsd system clone` to work.
 We need to have the git user name and email set to our Github login and have `ssh-keys` set up with Github.

 To set our Github use and email we do: